Fuel consumption and CO2 emissions

 - High speed results in increased wind resistance.

 - Fuel quality, road and traffic conditions, weather and the condition of the car.

-A combination of the above-mentioned examples can result in significantly increased consumption.
+Even a combination of the above-mentioned examples can result in significantly improved consumption.

 Consumption is higher and power output lower for fuel with an octane rating of 91 RON.